The steps you need to take in the face of infection.

 I’ll say it again: there is no single tool that will catch every single piece of malware out there.
 None.
 Some catch more than others, but none of them catch everything.

-So trying additional reputable tools is a reasonable approach.
+So using additional reputable tools is a reasonable approach.

 Regardless of which tool you select, stick with reputable tools.
 When a machine is infected, some people tend to panic and download just about anything and everything claiming to be an anti-malware tool.
 Don’t do that.
 There are many less-than-reputable individuals out there ready to take advantage of your panic.